fangdu64/BDT/README.md

 3. Build and install BDT:

         $ make bdt_home={install_path}
-where {install_path} is an installation directory (has to be absolute directory).
+where {install_path} is an installation directory (has to be an absolute directory).
 The directory will be created if it does not exist.

 ## Installation On Mac OS X
 1. Download the latest source code:  [v0.1.0.tar.gz](https://github.com/fangdu64/BDT/archive/v0.1.0.tar.gz)